 The unit has a pressure transducer installed on the liquid line between the condenser and electronic expansion valve (EEV).
 The transducer is used for system monitoring of the liquid side system pressures.
 This information is used to indicate when outdoor coil cleaning is necessary based on outdoor conditions and system pressures.
 The sensor is also used to adapt the condenser fan speed for high and low ambient conditions.
-The liquid line transducer is also referred to as the discharge pressure sensor.

-The discharge pressure sensor input can be verified and adjusted by:
+The liquid pressure sensor input can be verified and adjusted by:

 - 1. Press MENU key to go to the Main Menu screen. - 2.
 Press UP or DOWN keys and ENTER key to enter TECHNICIAN password 1313. - 3.
 Press UP or DOWN keys to scroll to I/O Config; press ENTER key. - 4.
-Press UP or DOWN keys to scroll to Disch Pr Sensor (C10); press ENTER key. - 5.
-Verify the measurement displayed on screen is accurate (see Figure 38). - 6.
+Press UP or DOWN keys to scroll to Liquid Pr Sensor (C10); press ENTER key. - 5.
+Verify the measurement displayed on screen is accurate (see Figure 36). - 6.
 If the measurement needs to be adjusted, apply an offset value by pressing the ENTER key to scroll to Offset. - 7.
 Press UP or DOWN keys to adjust the offset.
 The update will not take effect until the cursor is moved out of the offset parameter. - 8.
-Once adjusted, the ESCAPE key several times to return to Main Menu screen.
+Once adjusted, press the ESCAPE key several times to return to Main Menu screen.

-FIGURE 38 Adjusting Discharge/Liquid Transducer Pressure Values
+FIGURE 36 Adjusting Discharge/Liquid Transducer Pressure Values